Performing Arts Study Programme

-How much do actors get paid?
+How much do arts officers, producers and directors get paid?

 Traditionally you may have studied a Performing Arts course, where you would only study the qualification, such as choreography, physical theatre and improvisation.
 A Performing Arts study programme is so much more than a Performing Arts course!